A DIFFERENT LIFE

 Though the Spanish arrived in 1523, Tapalpa was not registered as a town until 1825.
 In 2015 the census of the town proper was 5,566, with an additional 14,000 in the surrounding municipality.

 In 1840 the first paper factory in Latin America was opened in Tapalpa but was shut down in 1923.
 Its abandoned ruins have become a local tourist attraction.
 Other attractions include a 345 ‘ waterfall (Salto del Nogal) and a mysterious scattering of huge boulders dumped across rolling fields (Las Piedrotas).
-Woodland cabins and hiking trails on the mountainsides are popular places.
+Woodland cabins and hiking trails on the mountainsides are popular destinations.

 Las Piedrotas

 The Temple of San Antonio was built by the Spanish Franciscans in 1650.
-It is noted for its large vaulted ceiling.
-The construction of the Church of Nuestra Señora de Guadalupe began in 1950 due to damages to the old Temple, which now serves as a museum of sorts.
+It is noted for its large vaulted ceiling The construction of the Church of Nuestra Señora de Guadalupe began in 1950 due to damages to the old Temple, which now serves as a museum of sorts.
 Contributions of the locals paid for the construction of the new church, built almost entirely of red brick.

 The old Temple turned museum